qiyuangong/Deep_Learning_Exercise/README.md

 ## Knowledge Required

-Basic knowledge and Applications:
+### Basic knowledge and Applications

 1. Python and Numpy
+2. Basic Neural Network components:
+    - Loss functions
-2. Basic Neural Network components (FC, Relu, SGD, CNN, RNN etc)
+    - Layers & operations (FC, Relu, CNN, RNN etc)
+    - Optimizations (SGD, adam)
-3. Deep Learning Frameworks (Keras, TensorFlow, PyTorch and BigDL and Zoo etc)
+3. Deep Learning Frameworks
+    - Keras, TensorFlow, PyTorch
+    - BigDL and Analytics Zoo for big data
 4. Examples in different areas
+    - Computer Vision (CV)
+    - Natural Language Processing (NLP)
+    - Reinforcement Learning (RL)

+PS: Choose a DL framework, and learn with examples.
+DIY like building with LeGo.

-Advanced knowledge (depends on which area you are focusing):
+### Advanced knowledge

 1. Machine Learning
-2. Math (optional):
+2. Math:
     - Numerical Computation
     - Line algebra
     - Probability and Information Theory
-3. Classic deep learning papers
+3. Detailed deep learning knowledge in different areas
+    - Computer Vision (CV)
+    - Natural Language Processing (NLP)
+    - Reinforcement Learning (RL)
+4. Algorithms in Deep Learning

+PS: This stage has much more to learn, and they are much harder than last stage.
+Pls focus on one of them, i.e., become expert in one area rather than know everything but not good at any of them.

+## Materials & Resources

 ### Python & Numpy Exercise